 Producing tobiko is similar to other styles of roe.
 The unfertilized eggs are harvested from the female fish, impurities are removed, and then salt-cured to imbue a smoky flavor while preserving the eggs for longer shelf life.
 This is part of what gives roe its salty taste and crunchy texture.

 Like most roe, tobiko should be kept in a tight-sealed container just above freezing point – the fresher, the better!

 You’ll also see a wide range of colors when shopping around for tobiko.
-Aside from the most common bright-orange and red tones, look out for wasabi-tinted green and squid-ink black tobiko varieties.
-These might come with some unexpected flavors or spices, so heads up!
+Aside from the most common bright red-orange color, look out for wasabi-tinted green and squid-ink black tobiko varieties.
+Red and orange are the tobiko's natural colors, so these alternatives might come with some unexpected flavors or spices—heads up!